Money habits that will serve well for a lifetime

 The actual costs of college, like tuition and fees, are generally known.
 Usually it's the "living expenses" and other incidental costs that throw budgets out of whack.

 Becky's daughter's college probably has some "cost of attendance" guidelines that are meant to provide an idea of how much students will spend while attending school.
-For instance, the University of Florida figures that a student living on campus will spend $5,800 on housing and meals and a total of $12,140 during fall and spring semesters.
-Rutgers estimates $1,700 for clothing, toiletries and spending money.
+For instance, one university figures that a student living on campus will spend $10,440.
+Add to that transportation costs, books and non-school costs such as entertainment, and a student could easily run out of money before the semester's end.

 Becky and her daughter have already probably made some decisions that will affect her budget.
 For instance, the University of Arizona estimates that the difference between living at home and living on campus is $4,580.